 Long response time might be caused by the cache being invalidated (flushed).

-Cache is used to generate fast responses to the site visitors' requests.
-If there is no appropriate cache data available, the Magento application fetches the data from the database, calculates and aggregates the data, and stores it to the cache storage.
-The cache generation process requires additional system resources causing total response time degradation.
+The cache is used to generate fast responses to the site visitors' requests.
+If there is no appropriate cache data available, the Adobe Commerce application fetches the data from the database, calculates and aggregates the data, and stores it to the cache storage.
+The cache generation process requires additional system resources causing total response-time degradation.

-There are two types of cache in Magento:
+There are two types of cache in Adobe Commerce:

 - stores data on the server

 - stores specific data (configuration, product details, category details, etc.)

 - CDN or Varnish (in case of Adobe Commerce on cloud infrastructure - Fastly CDN)

 - stores already generated full pages.
 For example, catalog/category, catalog/product pages, and so on.